wmunsch/OthelloBot/README.md

 an empty board space, and a bit value of 1 represents a piece of the respective color.

 ## How to use & input
----.java
+Download the WMunschOthelloBot.jar file and navigate to the directory it's in with the console and use the command

+java -jar WMunschOthelloBot.jar

-All input and output is done via console commands.
+All input is done via console commands.
 The very first input for any game must be either
 I W
 or
 I B
 This determines which color the bot will initialize as.
+You, the player, will be the other color.
-Every input after that must be a valid move of the form (COLOR letter number) without paranthesis.
+Every input after that must be a valid move of the form
+COLOR letter number
-For example, if the bot was initialized as white, a valid first move for black could be
+For example, if the bot was initialized as white, a valid first move for black would be
 B e 6
 The board representation will be printed after each move.